rob-myers/rob-myers.github.io/docs/plan.md

 ## Plan

-- make `Tabs` modular
 - index page links to "article bunches"
 - cleanup how terminal persists
 - do not auto-persist if localStorage lacks `autopersist=true`
+- ✅ make `Tabs` modular
 - ✅ Fix `PanZoom` mouse input

 ### Components
-- ConnectPolyDemo
+- ConnectDemo using Geomorphs
 - ✅ PanZoom using `geom`, `hooks`, `service/dom`

 ### CodeSandbox and StackBlitz